General Space-Time Tradeoffs via Relational Queries: Space-Time Tradeoffs via Worst-case Optimal Algorithms

-\begin{theorem} Let $\varphi^{\eta}$ be a Boolean adorned query with hypergraph $(\nodes,\edges)$.
-Let $\bu$ be any fractional edge cover of $\nodes$.
+\begin{theoremrep} Let $\varphi^{\eta}$ be a Boolean adorned query.
+Let $\bu$ be any fractional edge cover of $\varphi$.
 Then, for any input database $D$, we can construct a data structure that answers any access request in time $O(T)$ and takes space